UEA Refugee Week

 To book your free place, please click here

-To view the full programme of events taking place across the UK,
+To view the full programme of events that took place across the UK,

 please click here.